Research output per year

 We live in a world of intensifying disasters.
 My overall interests revolve around temporalities of preparedness and anticipation in this global context.
 I currently have 3 main areas of work.

 For this project, I've been largely working with children but also older people, families, schools, and other citizens in both countries.
-I'm currently writing an ethnographic book on a mode of improvisation that I see among my interlocutors, which turns one thing into another, playfully, through a focus on everyday objects and routines as a way to bring the future into the present.
-One aspect of this improvisation is that it mobilizes a lot of feelings and embodied states to make future-ready citizens.
+I'm currently writing an ethnographic book on what I call 'resourcing the future' that I see among my interlocutors.
+Preparedness educators turn one thing into another, playfully, through a reparative improvisation of everyday objects, concerns, and relations to bring the future into the present.
+Their work points to a way to theorise an anthropology of survival that does not hinge on catastrophic thinking.
+The book is tentatively titled Making Survival Possible: Disaster Preparedness through Play in Japan and Chile.
 This project has been funded by the British Academy and Leverhulme, the Japan Society for the Promotion of Science (JSPS), the Toyota Foundation, and the University of Manchester.

 This stems from my project with children and older people on play and disaster preparedness.
 Interviewing older people about their experiences of disaster led to a realization that resilience in the face of disasters needs to be understood in the context of people's whole lives and experiences of hardship of all sorts, not only disasters.
+We need to decentre disasters to make disaster research and DRR inclusive.
 I've also come to realize that, while 'resilience' is a problematic concept, it is also meaningful for our interlocutors.
-I'm preparing a project with researchers at the University of Hull and collaborators in Japan, Chile, and Vietnam on the intersections of intergenerational kin-making (beyond biological kin), memorialization, and participatory climate action and disaster preparedness.
+I'm preparing a project with other researchers in the UK, Japan, Chile, and Vietnam on the intersections of intergenerational kin-making, memorialization, and participatory climate action and disaster preparedness.
 See related work, Voces de Resiliencia project website here.

 Previously, I've worked on Japanese aid in Myanmar, analyzing the double-edged quality of solidarity, and the need to situate humanitarian endeavours in specific regional histories.
 It involved considerations of secularity and the 'non-religious', moral imaginations, and imperialist aspirations.
 A result of this project was Becoming One: Religion, Development, and Environmentalism in a Japanese NGO in Myanmar (University of Hawai’i Press, 2019).